sfdx-mass-action-scheduler/sfdx-mass-action-scheduler/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+Please see the [guidelines for contributing](CONTRIBUTING.md) for more details.

 For documentation contributions (the [wiki](https://github.com/douglascayers-org/sfdx-mass-action-scheduler/wiki)), please [open an issue](https://github.com/douglascayers-org/sfdx-mass-action-scheduler/issues) with your suggested changes.

 For code contributions, please follow the [GitHub flow](https://help.github.com/en/articles/github-flow):